Best Trade Schools in Oregon

 3. Hands-On Training - Choose a school with strong lab or fieldwork components.

-4. Job Placement Support - Some programs have direct pipelines to employers.
+4. career services - Some programs have direct pipelines to employers.

 Oregon law requires electricians, plumbers, and several other skilled trades to be licensed through the Oregon Building Codes Division or other relevant agencies.
 Always confirm the program prepares you for these exams.